-State Allocation Inde xes Budget Actual
+State Allocation Index ces Budget Actual

 FY 15-16 FY 14-15

 State Distribution Fac ctor (Entitlement) 23,868 22,401

-SDE Base Reimburs ement to District
+SDE Base Reimburse ement to District

 Administrative 33,116 32,151

 Certified 24,055 23,354

 Classified 19,826 19,249

 Per Support Unit State Allowance State Allowance

-Support Unit State Allowance State Allowance

 Certified 1.1 1.1

 Administrative 0.075 0.075

-Classified 0.375 0.375
+Classified

 The third area of revenue from the State is for Transportation costs.
 The District used to be reimbursed 85% of the allowable transportation costs.
 Idaho Code mandates a cap for transportation reimbursement of 3% of the statewide average expense for either per rider or per mile.
 The State disallows all expenses related to athletics and fieldtrips to leave only home-to-school expenses.
 The State now only reimburses 75% of those allowable Transportation Costs.
 If the District exceeds the 3% state average in both per rider and per mile, we would not be reimbursed for anything due to us above the cap.
 We are reimbursed for the FY 2015 expenditures in FY 2016, so we are always running a year behind in reimbursement of our expenses.
 We are currently over the state average for cost per rider, but are under the State cost per mile.
 This is due to the large area of our District, but sparse population.
-We compete against all districts in being under the state average regardless of whether they are selfoperated or like us, contracted.
+We compete against all districts in being under the state average regardless of whether they are self-operated or like us, contracted.

 The final revenue stream from the State is Other Revenue.
 This is money earmarked for special things such as Leadership Payments, remediation, classroom technology, advanced opportunities, Limited English Proficiency (LEP), lottery, and Professional Development.
 Leadership Payments are in addition to the salary dollars paid to certificated employees in which the certificated employees are eligible for by performing duties in a leadership capacity.
 These payments are made for specific purposes or reimbursements for restricted expenditures and are unavailable for General Discretionary use.
 The budget for other State support payments is listed below.
-The comparison is between the FY 2016 budget against the FY 2014 actual budget since most of the FY 2015 payments are not made until the last foundation payment in July.
+I am comparing the FY 2016 budget against the FY 2014 actual budget since most of these payments are not made until the last foundation payment in July.